 Type and total number of samples needed: Water samples for bacteria analysis are collected at eight creek sites and eight bay sites.
 One 100-mL water sample is collected at each site where 1:10 dilutions are run, and two 100-mL samples are collected at each site where an undiluted and 1:10 sample are run or a quality assurance analysis is being conducted for that site, in which case larger volumes of water may be required.
-Water quality monitoring is conducted at 13 creek sites and seven bay sites.
-Bimonthly nutrient monitoring for nitrates and orthophosphates takes place at ten sites.
+Water quality monitoring is conducted at 16 creek sites and seven bay sites.
+Bimonthly nutrient monitoring for nitrates and orthophosphates takes place at nine sites when flows are adequate.
 Water samples are collected in sterile 4 oz.
-Whirl-pak bags for nutrient analysis.
+Whirl-pak bags for turbidity and nutrient analysis.
 If a sample is needed for quality assurance or the sample will be analyzed by the contract laboratory, water samples are collected in 8 oz. plastic bottles.
 Samples for analysis for ammonia, Total Kjeldahl nitrogen, and total phosphorus are collected in 16 oz. bottles containing H2SO4 preservative.
 Flow data is collected at 17 creek sites during times of measurable flow.
 Bioassessment samples include insects and debris collected from creek beds.
 The total number of bioassessment monitoring sites is 13, but the number monitored varies from year to year based on water levels, funding, staff availability and other factors.
 For continuous monitoring of water quality, continuous water depth monitoring, stream profiling, SETs, algae documenting, and bird surveys, no samples are collected.
-For suspended sediment concentration monitoring, creek water samples are collected at up to three sites.
-Each sample bottle is filled to 400 mL by an automated sampler, and 24 bottles can be collected during a sampler run.
-The sampler must then have the bottles swapped out and the timer re-set for additional sample collection.
-For bay pH monitoring, the sensors will be visited monthly and discrete samples will be collected for sensor calibration.
+For sediment deposition traps, pre-weighed glass filter pads are deployed and retrieved.
+Pads are dried in an oven and weighed using a fine scale.
+For bay pH monitoring, the sensors will be visited quarterly and discrete samples will be collected for sensor calibration.
 These 500-mL discrete samples are collected using a Niskin sampler either from a dock, a boat, or diving.
+For bay nutrient monitoring, 500-mL samples are collected from six shoreline locations using a trigger-deployed water sampler.

 Where samples are taken: See maps from Section 6.4.
 Sites are identified in various ways.
 While all are identified through GPS, volunteers in the field for bacteria, water quality, flow, bioassessment, algae, and shorebirds monitoring identify sites through the use of landmarks.
-For monitoring of suspended sediment, eelgrass, SETs, continuous water depth and stream profiling, permanent benchmarks are established at each of the monitoring sites, and they are located with the aid of GPS.
+For monitoring of eelgrass, SETs, sediment traps, continuous water depth and stream profiling, permanent benchmarks are established at each of the monitoring sites, and they are located with the aid of GPS.
 Either MBNEP staff or contractors conduct these monitoring efforts and are trained in the use of GPS.
 The bay pH monitoring will be conducted at two locations in the bay: the front bay at the T-pier and the back bay at the existing water quality sensor array.
 If one of those locations is unavailable for some reason, then the alternate location is at the State Park Marina.